iancwm/it8701/CA1/README.md

 # IT8701 - Introduction to Programming for Data Science
-Singapore Polytechnic Specialist Diploma in Data Science coursework
+Singapore Polytechnic Specialist Diploma in Data Science coursework.
+CA1 submission with Jupyter Notebook and Singapore housing data.

 ## Assignment Guidelines